-This category includes the aggregate fees during 2016 and 2015 for audit services provided by our independent registered public accounting firm for the fiscal years ending December 31, 2016 and December 31, 2015, including for the audits of our annual consolidated financial statements, and reviews of each of the quarterly financial statements included in our Quarterly Reports on Form 10-Q.
+This category includes the aggregate fees during 2019 and 2018 for audit services provided by our independent registered public accounting firm for the fiscal years ending December 31, 2019 and December 31, 2018, including for the audits of our annual consolidated financial statements, and reviews of each of the quarterly financial statements included in our Quarterly Reports on Form 10-Q, as well as audits of the consolidated financial statements of various of our regulated and foreign operating subsidiaries.
+In 2019, these amounts include fees associated with the audit of various regulated and foreign operating subsidiaries acquired in the ITG Acquisition.